What Is The Sitemap In Magento 2?

-A good rank or position in the search engines is the desire of all Magento e-commerce stores; and using the sitemap is a simple way to support SEO by letting those search engines crawl and index each page in your site.
-In other words, a sitemap is a plain text XML file consisting of links to all pages, which are pivotal since the web scrawlers often overlook a number of pages.
+A good rank or position in the search engines is the desire of all Magento e-commerce stores, and using the sitemap is a simple way to support SEO by letting those search engines crawl and index each page on your site.
+In other words, a sitemap is a plain-text XML file consisting of links to all pages, which is pivotal since web scrawlers often overlook a number of pages.

 Besides, Magento allows us to generate the sitemap.xml file which is saved to your installation’s root directory.
 In this tutorial, we will show you how to configure it in the back-end step-by-step.